 Do Savoury Macarons Still Need Sugar?

-In this post, I’d like to share 15 starter recipe ideas to serve with your savoury macarons.
-They’re not just for an apéritif: served with a bowl of soup or on top of a bright and cheerful salad - or even a risotto – the surprise element is taken to the next level and adds a touch of gourmet fun to the table.
+Serve them with a bowl of soup or on top of a bright and cheerful salad - or even a risotto!
+The surprise element is taken to the next level and adds a touch of gourmet fun to the table.

-Gourmet meals can be given that extra touch of chic with a horseradish and beetroot macaron (recipe on page 103 of my book).
-Here I've served it with Salar Scottish hot smoked salmon with an apple and horseradish sauce recipe.
+Gourmet meals can be given that extra touch of chic with a beetroot macaron with horseradish (recipe on page 103 of my 1st book).
+Here I've served it with Salar Scottish hot smoked salmon with an apple and horseradish sauce.

 Why not serve them with a mini portion of beetroot and horseradish risotto, especially designed to accompany your mini savoury macaron on top?